Travels

 4. Piazza di Spagna

 This square is one of the most popular in the city.
 It was the first square that, when I told my friends that I was going to Rome, they said to me that I had to visit.
 There is a fountain in the center of the square, the Fontana della Barcaccia.
 Just opposite, there is the famous staircase with 136 steps.
 The architecture of the court is baroque and makes it particularly impressive.
+Remember, of course, that there are many people there and if you want to be able to take a picture, you have to go very early.
+Personally, of all the sights I visited during my stay in Rome, this was the one that had the most people.
+Also, there are many cobbled streets around the square, where you can find restaurants, cafes, and many shops with clothes, accessories, and souvenirs where you can do your shopping or try everything you like.

 5. Villa Borghese

 Villa Borghese is a large mansion.
 It was bought in the 19th century by Cardinal Scipione Caffarelli-Borghese, a nephew of Pope Paul V. Now there; you can find many water areas of incomparable beauty, refreshments, and lots of greenery.
 There are many activities that you can do, and in my opinion, they are worth choosing, starting from a romantic picnic in nature, a boat trip on the pond, and cycling.
-That was our choice!
-So we decided on a double bike and started exploring the area.
+That was our choice.
+So, we decided on a double bike and started exploring the area.
 The truth is that the site is enormous, so it is tough to tour it on foot fully.
 Of course, there are also electric bikes in case someone prefers them.
 There is everything you need, and you can rent the equipment that suits you best.
-Anyway, Villa Borghese is a must for me that I will visit one more time if I am in Rome again.
+Anyway, Villa Borghese is a “must” for me that I will visit one more time if I am in Rome again.

 6. The Vatican

 Last but not least, I want to talk to you about the Vatican, which was one of the most impressive things I have ever seen in my life!
 The Vatican is an independent state and the smallest state in size and population worldwide.
 Then, there is the Holy See, which is the spiritual center of the Catholic Church.
 The Vatican is built on the banks of the Tiber River and is surrounded by medieval walls.
 The main building at the entrance to the Vatican from the main gate is the Basilica of St. Peter, and next to it is the Sistine Chapel.
 This chapel is decorated with frescoes by Michael Angelos and many other works of art that “transfer” history to today.
 In the central square of the Vatican, there is a fountain and an obelisk, two of the most photographed places.
-The Vatican, generally, is an awe-inspiring place since both the buildings and the works of art, as well as the feelings of awe that it creates for you, are dazzling!
+The Vatican, generally, is an awe-inspiring place since both the buildings and the works of art, as well as the feelings of awe that it creates for you, are dazzling.
 It is also a point that I consider a must near Rome!

 Vegan in Rome?
 Of course!

 Italy, in general, is one of the most famous destinations for its delicious, Mediterranean cuisine and pasta dishes, as well as the perfect pizza dough.
 You may be thinking about what to eat and if you find vegan options, but my dear, you are in Rome!
-There is no way to deprive yourself of food and even good food!
+There is no way to deprive yourself of food and even good food.
 I guarantee you that!
+I chose to visit a variety of restaurants and ice cream stores, vegan and vegan friendly, to see as much as possible the range of cuisine and flavors.
+For this reason, I want to tell you that Rome is a destination completely friendly to vegans and worth a visit.

 1. Buddy VEGGY Restaurant-Cafe

-I start with this particular restaurant, which in my opinion was the best I tried in Rome!
+I start with this particular restaurant, which in my opinion was the best I tried in Rome.
 And I’m not exaggerating at all; I mean it.
 You know how much I love pasta, so you can imagine how demanding I am with it.
 This restaurant is located near the Pantheon.
 Its place is magical and very romantic, I would say.
 We chose it for dinner, and I can say that the low lighting and the lighted candles created a fantastic atmosphere.
 The staff was accommodating and friendly, while in every way they tried to make us feel comfortable and pleasant.
+When it comes to food, I can’t say much!
+This restaurant was indeed the best I have found!
+The vegan “pancetta” was a dream, while it was combined perfectly with the pasta, the sauce, and the grated vegan cheese.
+If you visit Rome, honestly don’t miss this carbonara!

-We tried a pizza with vegan mozzarella and mushrooms as a second choice.
+We tried also a pizza with vegan mozzarella and mushrooms as a second choice.
 The best in this pizza was the dough.
 Extremely crispy on the outside and soft on the inside.
 It was also thin and inflated incredibly.
 Of course, I shouldn’t forget to mention the extra olive oil it had that made the combination unique.
-This is the place where I ate the best pizza in Rome!
-Overall, as you can see, this place has got five stars from me, and on my next visit to Rome, it will be the first place I will go again!
+This is the place where I ate the best pizza in Rome.
+Overall, as you can see, this place has got five stars from me, and on my next visit to Rome, it will be the first place I will go again.

 Finally, a dessert was required after the meal.
 The restaurant has a plethora of vegan pastries, but my heart stole the chocolate cheesecake.
 I’m generally one of the die-hard fans of cheesecake, whether this is the classic or some other version, like the one with chocolate.
 The dessert was a perfect choice since, despite the chocolate, it didn’t make you feel full at all but instead had a light, white cream that refreshed you.